mission-impossible-android/mission-impossible-android/README.md

 * The MIA CLI tool - follow the setup instructions bellow.

-## Usage
-1. Connect your device via USB, authorizing as necessary.

-2. Provide **temporary root access via ADB**, can be revoked later.

-3. Create a definition, customizing as necessary, see the template specific [README.md](templates/README.md), build a custom update.zip file and install onto the device:
-    ```bash
-    mia definition create my-phone
-    mia build my-phone
-    mia install my-phone
-    ```

-3. After the installation completed open F-Droid and update the applications list.

-4. Open the *My App List* app, and install any desired applications from `misc-apps.xml`.

 ## MIA CLI Tool setup instructions:
 1. Install Python if not already installed.
 Test using:
     `python --version`